 There aren’t too many really good managed WordPress hosting solutions on the market right now.
 Here are about the five best-known hosts:

-(*unlike the other four listed, Pantheon don’t actually specialize in hosting only WordPress-powered websites — they also host websites powered by Drupal as well).
+(*Unlike the other four listed, Pantheon don’t actually specialize in hosting only WordPress-powered websites — they also host websites powered by Drupal.)

-Weigh the importance of the project, its projected resource usage, how tight your finances are and read through the pros and cons of each type of hosting to make an informed decision.
+Weigh the importance of the project, its projected resource usage and how tight your finances are, and read through the pros and cons of each type of hosting to make an informed decision.

-It’s worth remember too, that it’s relatively easy to switch hosts — and many of the top WordPress hosts actually offer free migrations — so you can always try one and change your mind again later if things don’t work out as planned.
+It’s worth remembering, too, that it’s relatively easy to switch hosts — and many of the top WordPress hosts actually offer free migrations — so you can always try one and change your mind later if things don’t work out as planned.

 Good luck, and happy host hunting!